Early Childhood Education

 303.352.6785 | TLC@ccd.edu

-The Colorado Community College System (CCCS) requires a completed background check to enroll in certain courses in the Early Childhood Education program.
-The Background check can only be processed through CCCS' secure CastleBranch website and are paid for by the applicant.
-The cost of the background check is $34.20 plus a $1.99 service fee.
+The Colorado Community College System (CCCS) requires a completed background check to enroll in certain courses in the Early Childhood Education program, like ECE1045.
+The background check can only be processed through CCCS' secure CastleBranch website and are paid for by the applicant.
+Please contact CastleBranch to learn about the current cost for background checks.

 To begin the background check, follow the steps below: